American College of Cardiology: Leadership

-The college is governed by its officers, including the president, president-elect, vice president, secretary, treasurer, chief executive officer and board of trustees.
-The current ACC Board of Trustees (BOT) consists of 14 College members who took office in March 2019.
-The president of ACC leads the BOT for a one-year term.
-Athena Poppas, MD, FACC, is the president for 2020 – 2021.
-Members of the Board of Governors serve as grassroots liaisons between the local chapters and the college's national headquarters.
-The president serves a one-year term.
+The college is governed by its officers, including the president, president-elect, vice president, secretary, treasurer, chief executive officer and board of trustees (BOT).
+The current ACC Board of Trustees consists of 14 college members.
+The president of ACC leads the board of trustees for a one-year term.
+Members of the board of governors serve as grassroots liaisons between the local chapters and the college's national headquarters.
+Athena Poppas, MD, FACC, was the president for 2020–2021.
+In July 2023, the college announced that Cathleen Biga, MSN, RN, FACC, would assume the role as president for 2024–2025.

 Members

 The American College of Cardiology has approximately 54,000 members, including physicians, registered nurses, clinical nurse specialists, nurse practitioners, physician assistants, doctors of pharmacology and practice administrators, specializing in cardiovascular care.
 Becoming a fellow of the American College of Cardiology, associate fellow or affiliate member is based on training, specialty board certification, scientific and professional accomplishments and duration of active participation in a cardiovascular related field.
 At least 75 percent of professional activities must be devoted to the field of cardiovascular disease.
-Those who have long exposure in field of acaedemics, research and patient care are eligible for the fellowship of this college.
+Those who have long exposure in field of academics, research and patient care are eligible for the fellowship of this college.
 The website of ACC has eligibility calculator from which one can find their eligibility score which should be more than 100.
 Those achieving highest distinction in the field are awarded the title Master of the American College of Cardiology, which is bestowed upon a maximum of three practicing cardiologists each year.